 So why write a travel story that connects Scotland to Outlander?

-As I was studying a writing course, which required me to write a story as part of the assessment, I thought why not write a Travel Story on two of my favourite topics: Scotland and Outlander.
-Researching the story, I uncovered a uniqueness about Scottish folk dispersed around the world.
-They have a tendency to passionately cling to their heritage and strong Scottish roots (no doubt helping the series’ popularity.)
+I was studying a writing course and a written story was part of the assessment.
+Why not write a travel story on two of my favourite topics: Scotland and Outlander.
+My research uncovered a number of interesting snippets about Scottish folk.
+Those who’ve left their homeland and are dispersed around the world share a special trait.
+They passionately cling to their heritage and strong Scottish roots (undoubtedly helping the series’ popularity.)

 And it just so happens, Scotland is part of my own ancestral history (with a name like Johnston go figure!)
-Blame this for my passion for many things Scottish – its cursing through my veins.
-But sadly, 25 years have passed since my first visit to Scotland.
+Scottish blood curses through my veins – blame this for my passion for anything Scottish.
+But sadly it’s been 25 years since my first visit to Scotland.
 In my 20’s I lived in London for a few years, so popping over the border was easy.
-Much like Queenslanders heading south to New South Wales for a weekend.
-But now I’m living in Australia, Scotland is just a wee bit further away than a quick train ride!
-Seems I’m getting my dose of anything Scottish through Outlander.
+I returned briefly 18 years ago, but now I’m living in Australia, Scotland is just a wee bit further than a quick train ride!
+Seems I’m getting my dose for anything Scottish via Outlander.

-Re-visiting Scotland from my Brisbane desktop while researching the impact Outlander’s popularity has on Scottish tourism never felt like work.
-And how the web connects you to people on the other side of the world made for a fun project (and many late night emails – thanks to the time difference!)
+It never felt like work re-visiting Scotland from my Brisbane desktop, researching the impact Outlander’s popularity has on Scottish tourism.
+And it was fun connecting to people on the other side of the world (many late night email chats – thanks to the time difference!)

 What’s not to love about the show?
-The quality of production, detailed sets, gourmet and painstakingly accurate costumes, dramatic scenery and the wonderfully talented bunch of actors playing the fictional characters with oscar winning performances – all work to produce a series deserving of accolades.
-Yes it’s obvious, I’m a keen Outlander fan (not apologising,) There will be more Outlander posts to follow – watch this blog!
+The quality of production, detailed sets, gourmet and painstakingly accurate costumes, dramatic scenery and the talented bunch of actors playing the fictional characters with oscar winning performances – all combine to produce a series deserving of accolades.
+Yes it’s obvious, I’m a keen Outlander fan (not apologising.)
+More Outlander posts to follow – watch this blog!